 If total flooring height will be higher than normal--two inches or more--you may want to consider installing flooring before putting in the kitchen cabinets and appliances.
 Here are some reasons why.

 If you were to first install those base cabinets and appliances straight onto the subfloor, and next the hardwood flooring around the cabinets/appliances, the height of the cabinets and appliances will be all wrong.
 The work surface of your countertops should eventually arrive at 36 inches high.

-1. Using Less Finish Flooring
+1. You Use Less Finish Flooring

-2. Install Cabinets First, But Minimize Height of Flooring
+2. Minimize Height of Flooring

 Sometimes it is not necessary to remove the existing cabinets/appliances because they are in acceptable condition.
 Yet the flooring still needs to be replaced.